Posts

 Just Three Words From Jesus

 Focusing on just three words is not a principle to be followed or a rule to measure whether God is speaking or not.
 Jesus spoke for three chapters non-stop in Matthew when delivering the Sermon on the Mount.
 The entire Bible, all 66 books which are inspired by the Holy Spirit, is God speaking to us.
-It says in 2 Timothy 3:16, “All scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.”
-The length of how many words God says to you in a particular moment is not the point.
-The point is that God is always speaking – through His Word, through the Holy Spirit, through other believers, through creation.

 Whether it is three words, a paragraph, or a chapter – Father is always speaking.
-So, when the Holy Spirit whispers something to your heart, don’t discount it just because it appears simple.
+So, when the Holy Spirit whispers something to your heart, don’t overlook it just because it appears simple.
 When a phrase is highlighted to you from the Bible, meditate and press in to hear His voice.
 When you receive a word of encouragement or a scripture from a friend, listen to what God is saying.
 Bigger is not always better.
 Longer is not always loftier.
 God knows best – let’s allow His Words to change our lives.

 Stillness and Silence